Near Leah in Columbia County, Georgia — The American South (South Atlantic)

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 36-06.)

 Location.
 33° 39.955′ N, 82° 19.017′ W. Marker is near Leah, Georgia, in Columbia County.
 Marker is at the intersection of Ridge Road and Washington Road (Georgia Highway 104), on the left when traveling east on Ridge Road.
+Marker is located near the church's historic cemetery.
 Touch for map.
-Marker is located near the church's historic cemetery.
 Marker is at or near this postal address: 6375 Ridge Road, Appling GA 30802, United States of America.
+Touch for directions.

 Also see . . .
 Damascus Baptist Church.
 (Submitted on August 25, 2015, by Brian Scott of Anderson, South Carolina.)